Atlas975/Notes/Languages&Compilation/Regular_grammar.md

 ___
 # Regular grammar
 - Generates regular languages, non-terminals can be considered as [[Finite_state_machines|states]]
+- If a FSR can accept an infinite length string it must contain at least one loop
 - All productions are in one of the following formats (only non-terminals are capital)

 $$\text{NON-TERMINAL}\to \text{terminal}\cdot \text{NON-TERMINAL}$$